Israeli army acknowledges shooting death of Palestinian girl

 Jenin is known as a stronghold of militants.
 The army has long operated in the area, stepping up its activities after a series of deadly attacks inside Israel last spring, some of which were carried out by militants from Jenin.

-Zakaran was killed in the Jenin refugee camp, the same area where Al Jazeera journalist Shireen Abu Akleh was killed last May.
+Jenin is home to the refugee camp where Al Jazeera journalist Shireen Abu Akleh was killed last May.
 The army has said its forces most likely shot her unintentionally, but has provided no evidence to back up the claim that she might have been hit by Palestinian gunmen in the area.
 Al Jazeera last week asked the International Criminal Court in the Hague to investigate the shooting.

 Israel has been conducting daily arrest raids throughout the West Bank, in an operation prompted by a spate of Palestinian attacks against Israelis in the spring that killed 19 people.